-Novus Applications Improves Injection Molding Process With Rigid 10K Resin
+Novus Applications Fabricates Injection Molded Prototypes With Rigid 10K Resin Molds

 Injection molding is a common and versatile manufacturing process used to produce a high volume of parts.
 Used in manufacturing processes for home appliances, electronics, automotive, and more, many manufacturers turn to injection molding to achieve precise, repeatable parts.
-Mold fabrication can be expensive and time consuming—with high upfront equipment costs, machining molds can be cumbersome.
+Mold fabrication can be expensive and time consuming.
+With high upfront equipment costs, machining molds can be cumbersome, but this cost is often absorbed over the hundreds of thousands of final parts that are produced.
+For smaller part quantities though, the cost, time, specialized equipment, and skilled labor required to fabricate the mold out of common tooling metals and with common manufacturing methods introduces barriers to the process, often making injection molding at this scale unobtainable for many companies.
 However, there are alternatives to machining molds out of metal.

 Novus Applications, a product development company focused on consumer goods, takes injection molding to the next level by incorporating 3D printing into the workflow to speed up the process, enabling an agile manufacturing approach.
-By 3D printing injection molds using Formlabs’ Rigid 10K Resin, Novus was able to achieve their desired outcomes while saving costs and time by a few days.
+By leveraging 3D printing to fabricate injection molds for prototype parts, Novus significantly reduced these barriers compared to metal molds, while still producing high-quality and repeatable parts.
+By 3D printing injection molds using Formlabs’ Rigid 10K Resin, Novus was able to fabricate high-quality and repeatable prototypes, saving costs and cutting lead time by several days.

 Novus Sees High Demand for Injection Molding